Glossary of AI Development Terms

 Inline Edit

-Section titled “Inline Edit”Cursor’s Ctrl/Cmd+K feature for making AI-powered edits to selected code directly in the editor without opening a separate chat interface.
+Section titled “Inline Edit”Cursor’s Cmd/Ctrl+K feature for making targeted AI edits to selected code directly in the editor, without opening a chat panel.

 Intent Context

-Section titled “Intent Context”The part of an AI prompt that describes what you want to achieve (prescriptive), as opposed to state context which describes the current situation (descriptive).
+Section titled “Intent Context”The “what you want to achieve” part of a prompt (prescriptive), as opposed to state context which describes the current situation (descriptive).
+Good prompts balance both: describe the current state, then clearly state the desired outcome.

 Large Language Model (LLM)